awslabs/mountpoint-s3/doc/SEMANTICS.md

 File deletion (`unlink`) is planned but not yet supported (see [#78](https://github.com/awslabs/mountpoint-s3/issues/78)).
 When `unlink` is implemented, the following semantics are proposed.

-For files not yet committed to S3, the client will make a best effort to stop the file being uploaded.
+For files not yet committed to S3, the client will make a best effort to stop any inflight uploads, and immediately remove the file from its directory.

-- If the file was not yet opened for writing, the file entry will be deleted.
-- If a file is already open and being written to, the multipart upload will be cancelled and any future bytes written to the file handle will be discarded.
+If there are any open file handles to the file, future writes to them will fail.

-Where the file is already uploaded to S3, an unlink operation will _immediately_ perform the delete on S3 and unlink the Inode from its parent.
+For files already committed to S3, the client will _immediately_ delete the corresponding object from S3, and remove the file from its directory.

-- If a file was open for reading locally, future reads to the file handle will fail with an IO error.
+If there are still open file handles to the file, future reads to them will fail.
-- If a file was open for reading on another Mountpoint S3 process / host, future reads will fail with an IO error.
+Because the object is immediately deleted from S3, future reads from other hosts will also fail.

 ### Directory operations